This infrastructure was developed at Nexxen, where I’m currently employed.

 Our Approach to Bootstrapping and Managing Argo CD Configurations

-s offer significant reductions in time and manual errors by automating deployment processes, integrating them with Kustomize has elevated their effectiveness.
+Although ApplicationSets offer significant reductions in time and manual errors by automating deployment processes, integrating them with Kustomize has elevated their effectiveness.

-) we have automated even the application of these configurations to the cluster.
+By managing ApplicationSets and AppProjects through Argo CD applications themselves (app-of-appsets and app-of-appprojects) we have automated even the application of these configurations to the cluster.
 This meta-management layer ensures that all changes are self-maintaining and self-applying, which enhances automation and reduces the need for manual oversight even further.

 We utlize the power of the